-A square plate containing Miso Glazed Eggplant garnished with yuzu kosho.
+A rectangular plate containing Miso Glazed Eggplant garnished with yuzu kosho paste on a green maple leaf on the side.

-A square plate containing Miso Glazed Eggplant garnished with yuzu kosho.
+A rectangular plate containing Miso Glazed Eggplant garnished with yuzu kosho paste on a green maple leaf on the side.

 Ingredients for Miso Glazed Eggplant